The Best H. G. Wells Novels

 1. The Time Machine (1895).
 Wells’s first novel, based loosely on a story he wrote while still in his early twenties, ‘The Chronic Argonauts’ (1888).
 It is, for our money, his best, and embodies early Wells in its vision, its storytelling, and its engagement with scientific and political issues, many of which are still with us today.
 It also more or less invented the concept of the time machine.
 The short novel recounts the adventures of the Time Traveller, who builds a machine which enables him to travel into the future.
 He ends up in the year 802,701, and discovers that mankind has evolved into two distinct subspecies: the Eloi and the Morlocks.
 But what the precise relationship is between the two remains at first a mystery – until the Time Traveller discovers the horrific truth… Recommended edition: The Time Machine (Penguin Classics).

 Do you agree with our list?
 What, in your opinion, is the best H. G. Wells novel?
-If you enjoyed this list, check out our pick of the best Joseph Conrad novels and the best Conan Doyle books that don’t feature Sherlock Holmes.
+If you enjoyed this list, check out our choice of the best science fiction novels of all time, our pick of the best Joseph Conrad novels and the best Conan Doyle books that don’t feature Sherlock Holmes.

 Image (top): Cover of The Sleeper Awakes, via Chris Drumm on Flickr, 2010.
 Image (bottom): Photograph of poster for 1960 film adaptation of The Time Machine.